Boizenburg: Twin towns

-Sightseeing
+Sights

 One of the advantages of Boizenburg's isolation during the Cold War is the pristine natural landscape of the Elbe Valley region stretching to the north, south and east.
 Much of the architecture and infrastructure in the old city remained 'perfectly untouched' during the DDR regime.
 In addition to significant restoration projects, new installations such as the modern redesign of the harbor and the addition of a topiary garden have greatly added to the old town's charm.

-Some noteworthy buildings and structures in Ludwigslust-Parchim: